Ayms/torrent-live/README.md

 torrent-live
 ===

-Download and stream live (while the download is in progress) torrents with your browser, send it to your TV, as a total freerider minimize what you are unveiling to the outside regarding your activities, real-time, easy to install, easy to use.
+Download and stream live (while the download is in progress) torrents with your browser, send it to your TV, as a total freerider minimize what you are unvealing to the outside regarding your activities, real-time, easy to install, easy to use.

 ## Presentation